 Frequently Asked Questions

-• The Floathouse floats right in the downtown Petaluma Turning Basin on the Petaluma River.
-Until the public docks are replaced between River House and River Plaza, the only entrance is between Baskin Robbins and TAPS in River Plaza.
-Put 50 East Washington Street, Petaluma, in your GPS.
+• The Floathouse floats right downtown near the Petaluma Turning Basin on the Petaluma River.
+Until new public docks are installed between River House and River Plaza (fall 2024), we will be linked to city docks on the downtown side of the river, near Water Street Bistro.
+GPS: Use 50 Water Street, Petaluma, CA.

 • Yes.
-Rentals are our foundation, but we pride ourselves on building meaningful and fun programs for the whole community.
-Check back often to see what’s new—under Classes & Camps or Events in our menu.
+Rentals are our foundation, but we pride ourselves on designing meaningful and fun programs for the whole community.
+Check back often to see what’s new—under Classes, Camps & Outings or our Events page.

 We also support community-led events like Witches & Warlocks on the Water, and our very own Bands on The Basin.
 If you’ve got ideas for programs or classes, please contact us.